IMAGINE-Consortium/imagine/doc/source/design.rst

 Also, a collection of *Datasets* contributed by the community can be found in the Consortium's dedicated `Dataset repository <https://github.com/IMAGINE-Consortium/imagine-datasets>`_.

-The connection between a theory and reality done by one of the :ref:`Simulators`.
+The connection between a theory and reality is done by one of the :ref:`Simulators`.
 Each of these corresponds to a mapping from a set of model *Fields* into a mock *Observables*.
 The available simulators, importantly, include `Hammurabi <https://bitbucket.org/hammurabicode/hamx/wiki/Home>`_,